 With the assistance of two colleagues, Matthew Gilbert and Michael Weaver, Marilyn launched the magazine NAPRA (New Alternatives in Publishing and Retailing) to support efforts by authors, publishers, and bookstores.
 They published the magazine with the intention to highlight the new “shift” that was emerging in our culture.

 In 2000, Nautilus increased the recruitment and training of other professionals as volunteer Reviewers to serve with the book awards program.
 Thus, the Second Chapter of Nautilus initiated a tradition of encouraging teachers, wisdom-keepers, professors, engaged parents and librarians, and leaders in their fields to serve as Reviewers.
-During this period of growth, their intention remained to keep a heartful and welcoming tone while focusing mindful attention on the comprehensive and sensitive assessment of each Book Entry.
+During this period of growth, the intention of the program's staff remained to keep a heartful and welcoming tone while focusing mindful attention on the comprehensive and sensitive assessment of each Book Entry.

 In the decade 2004- 2014, the leaders of Nautilus kept their commitment to grow and expand the vision - to recognize and celebrate Better Books for a Better World.
 It was during this decade that many Authors and Publishers began taking more responsibility for their books as tangible and potent seeds of a better world - a world that values significant steps in sustainable practices, that recognizes the integration of body, mind, & spirit, that celebrates streams of spiritual awakening from Eastern traditions, from Western traditions, and from Indigenous traditions; and that encourages positive social action for greater justice in many aspects of our culture.

-In the recent two seasons, 2015 and 2016, under Mary’s leadership, we have deepened the following aspects of the Nautilus Book Awards program:
+In the recent three seasons, 2015 through 2017, under Mary’s leadership, we have deepened the following aspects of the Nautilus Book Awards program:

-- Identified additional Categories to reflect conversations in the larger culture and in our communities; e.g, Social Sciences & Education; and USA and Global Cultures Spiritual Growth & Development.
+- Identified additional Categories to reflect conversations in the larger culture and in our communities; e.g, Social Sciences & Education; and USA and Global Cultures Spiritual Growth & Development; and Lyric Prose.

-- The large categories, Fiction and Memoir, have each been divided into two categories by publisher-type: one segment is Self-Published & Small Press books; and the other segment is books by Large Publisher.
+- The larger categories, Fiction and Memoir and Personal Growth, have each been divided into two segments by publisher-type: one segment is Self-Published & Small Press books; and the other segment is books by Large Publisher.
 This step has been welcomed by authors and publishers alike, because it reflects Nautilus’ support of Authors in their diverse relationships with publishers.
-In addition, Nautilus now recognizes the newer publishing form, Self-published Hybrid.
+In addition, Nautilus now recognizes the newer publishing form, Hybrid-Publisher.

 - Nautilus has truly become an international Book Awards program during the past five years.
 We welcome and encourage entries from other nations (for books printed in English); and in fact, during 2016, we received entries from twelve other nations as well as the USA.

 - When we offer Training workshops for new Nautilus Reviewers, we emphasize the Vision with which the program began 20 years ago: The Reviewers are asked to consider how one or more of the four Nautilus Core Values are expressed through each book’s message.
-These core values are: Health & high-level wellness, Conscious living & sustainability, Spiritual growth, and Positive social change.
+These core values are: Health & high-level Wellness, Green living & Sustainability, Spiritual Growth, and Positive Social Change & Social Justice.

-- In our 20th Anniversary season, we are happy to mention that Nautilus has begun a student-intern part of the program.
+- During the past season, we also initiated a student-intern part of the program.
 We offer opportunities for high school students to learn about new themes that are emerging in publishing, particularly in Young Adult (YA) books.
 And we encourage cross-fertilization of ideas between these young people and the regular Reviewers.

 As the cultural conversation has deepened in the past two decades, Nautilus has been continually responsive to these changes.
-In our 2017 season, the Nautilus family of reviewers, judges, staff, and volunteers are committed to practicing the four core values in all aspects of the program.
+In our 2018 season, the Nautilus team of reviewers, judges, staff, and volunteers is committed to practicing the four core values in all aspects of the program.
 We are grateful for the opportunity to help grow a world that we want our children, grandchildren, friends, and ourselves to live in and flourish.

 Blessings to you, dear readers, for your own creative journey in the field of books and beyond.